ervandew/eclim/src/doc/content/vim/common/project.rst

     java projects created via eclim prior to eclim 1.5.2, the java builder may be missing, so you'll need to recreate the project, at which time eclim will add the java builder.

+  **Configuration**

+  Vim Settings

+  .. _g\:EclimProblemsQuickFixOpen:

+  - **g:EclimProblemsQuickFixOpen** (Default: 'botright copen')

+    Specified the command used to open the quickfix window when executing the :ref`:ProjectProblems` command.

+  .. _g\:EclimProjectProblemsUpdateOnSave:

+  - **g:EclimProjectProblemsUpdateOnSave** (Default: 1)

+    When non 0, indicates that the problems list should be updated when saving source files, but only if the quickfix list currently represents a problems list.

 .. _\:ProjectCD: